Morris Carstairs: Academic career

 In January 1973, he was appointed Vice-Chancellor of the University of York.
 He was only the second person to head the university as it had only been established in 1963.
 The 1970s were a difficult time to be involved in university leadership in the United Kingdom.
 The country was in recession and student protests were frequent.
 He had plans to expand the university both physically and in the number of subjects it taught, but because of the hostile atmosphere he faced these were not achieved during his vice-chancellorship.
 This experience meant that he never returned to full-time academia after leaving the post in the summer of 1978.

 Later life

-Carstairs suffered from senile dementia in his later years.
+Carstairs developed senile dementia in his later years.
 He withdrew from professional life, and was cared for by his first wife.
 He died at his Edinburgh home on 17 April 1991.